The Trigan Empire: Adaptations

 Two radio plays were produced in Dutch, "The Mysterious Meteorite" and "Lumbwabwa the Usurper".

 Movie rights for a feature film based on the strip were optioned in 2009.
 In December 2011 it was revealed that a script existed and that the film's producers were holding meetings in England to find a director.

-Time Inc had a TV series in development in 2017 with 10 episodes written but production halted when Rebellion acquired the rights.
+Time Inc UK had a TV series in development in 2017 with 10 episodes written but production halted when Rebellion Developments acquired the rights in 2018.